arkalim/obsidian-vault/100 Notes/101 AWS Solutions Architect Associate/Global Accelerator.md

 	- HTTP use cases that require static IP addresses or fast regional failover

 ## Working
-- 2 [[Concepts#Unicast vs Anycast IP|anycast]] public IPs (static) are created for your application globally.
+- **2 [[Concepts#Unicast vs Anycast IP|anycast]] public IPs (static)** are created for your application globally.
 Requests from clients hitting these IPs will automatically be routed to the nearest edge location.
 The Edge locations send the traffic to your application through the private AWS network.
+- **Traffic dials** to control the percentage of traffic that is directed to an endpoint group (an AWS region where your application is deployed)
+- **Endpoint weights** to determine the proportion of traffic that is directed to endpoints in an endpoint group

 ## Disaster Recovery
 - Global Accelerator performs health checks for the application